Find a Better way to clear your debt

 FAQ

-A lot of people search for debt consolidation looking for a way to solve their debt problems.
+A lot of people search for debt consolidation loan, are looking for a way to solve their debt problems.
 Since 2013, it has been officially known as Debt Counselling, however it is still often referred to as Debt Consolidation.
 People also have the ability to take out a debt consolidation loan but this relies on you having a good credit score and a firm history of paying back debts.
 The reality in South Africa is that this is not the case for most clients and therefore not a solution that is viable for those seeking debt relief.

 Debt consolidation in South Africa can have both positive and negative effects on your credit score, depending on how it’s managed.
 Here are some key points to consider: